Medical Complaints Procedure

 In our continued efforts to improve health care services in Dubai, the Medical Complaints Procedure allows us to handle your medical complaints openly, promptly and properly.

-A medical complaint is any written or spoken expression of dissatisfaction with a healthcare service in the Emirate of Dubai.
-Any such complaint is taken very seriously and treated with the appropriate health professional attention and discretion.
+A medical complaint is any written or spoken expression by the complaint of dissatisfaction with a healthcare service in the Emirate of Dubai.
+The complaint should be purely medical and not administrative matters, Any such complaint is taken very seriously and treated with the appropriate health professional attention and discretion.

 Any person who received treatment in Dubai can file a complaint, whether they are residents of the UAE or tourists visiting the UAE.

-The Medical Complaint Procedure aims to simplify the process of filing a medical complaint. fill up the Medical Complaint Procedure online by answering a set of questions.
-Please note that the complaint will not be filed until the full form is filled and submit it.
+The Medical Complaint Procedure aims to simplify the process of filing a medical complaint.
+Fill up the Medical Complaint Procedure online by answering a set of questions.
+Please note that the complaint will not be filed until the full form is filled and submitted.